Jamsers/Bistro-Demo-Tweaked/README.md

 3. Run the project.
 (Play button on the upper right corner of Godot's interface)

 ## Controls
+ESCAPE to capture/uncapture mouse
+H to hide/unhide control panel UI

 WASD to move
 SHIFT to sprint
 SPACE to jump
+F to noclip

-V to noclip
+V to switch third person/first person

-ESCAPE to capture/uncapture mouse.
+RIGHT CLICK to zoom/focus
+TAB to switch third person camera shoulders

 ## Profiler
 Also includes a profiler to see performance details.
 Profiler is enabled by default.
 [RAM counter not available in release builds](https://docs.godotengine.org/en/stable/classes/class_performance.html#enumerations).